Premium. Proven. Loved. Study online at Deakin.

 If there's a unit that you want to do as part of your course that we don't offer, but it's available at another tertiary institution, you may (with faculty approval) be able to enrol and gain credit towards your Deakin degree.

 Likewise, students from other universities may apply to enrol in units at Deakin.

 Combined courses (double degrees)

 Combined courses (or double degrees) let you study two degrees at once and complete both sooner and more cheaply than you would if you did them separately.

 Popular combined undergraduate courses

-Deakin has four campuses around Victoria: Melbourne Burwood, Geelong Waurn Ponds, Geelong Waterfront and Warrnambool.
+Deakin has four physical campuses around Victoria: Melbourne Burwood, Geelong Waurn Ponds, Geelong Waterfront and Warrnambool.

-We've also got an online study option, our Cloud Campus, and a number of learning centres in regional or remote areas.
+We've also got an online study option, our Cloud Campus, and a number of learning centres in outer city or regional areas.

 Many of our courses are offered at multiple campuses.
 The ATAR requirements may vary, but the courses are the same.